 Privacy challenge posed by evolution of IoT and implementation of GDPR

 However, provision of IoT objects and solutions is complex, and will likely introduce the organization to new challanges.
-Concerning data being stored by various departments of the organization, it might be challenging to ascertain the individual responsible for safeguarding personal data.
+Concerning data being stored by various departments, it may prove challenging to ascertain the individual responsible for safeguarding personal data.
 GDPR necessitates the right for the rectification, erasure, restriction and objection of data processing.
 Companies need to design frameworks for the collection, storing and processing of individual sensor data.

 Organizations that has implemented IoT solutions, need to keep in mind the following among others: